apache/doris-website/docs/admin-manual/data-admin/backup-restore/backup.md

 under the License.
 -->

-For concepts related to backup, please refer to the [Backup & Restore](./overview.md).
-This guide provides a step-by-step process for creating a repository and backup data in Doris.
+For concepts related to backup, please refer to [Backup and Restore](./overview.md).
+This guide provides the steps to create a Repository and back up data.

-## 1. Creating a Repository
+## 1. Create Repository

 <!--
 suites/backup_restore/test_create_and_drop_repository.groovy
 -->

-Choose the appropriate statement to create a repository based on your storage.
-For detailed usage, please refer to [CREATE REPOSITORY](../../sql-manual/sql-statements/data-modification/backup-and-restore/CREATE-REPOSITORY.md)
+Use the appropriate statement to create a Repository based on your storage choice.
+For detailed usage, please refer to [Create Repository](../../sql-manual/sql-statements/data-modification/backup-and-restore/CREATE-REPOSITORY.md).
+When backing up using the same path for the Repository across different clusters, ensure to use different labels to avoid conflicts that may cause data confusion.

-### Creating a Repository on S3
+### Option 1: Create Repository on S3

-To create a repository on S3 storage, use the following SQL command:
+To create a Repository on S3 storage, use the following SQL command:

 ```sql
 CREATE REPOSITORY `s3_repo`